RIKEN-RCCS/spark-k/examples/README.md

 Note that SimpleApp in Python does not launch workers.

-## Notes on RUN20 and RUN21
+## Notes on RUN20, RUN21, and RUN22

-"run20-spark-perf.sh" runs "SPARK_TESTS" and "run21-spark-perf.sh"
-runs "STREAMING_TESTS".
 The problem size is set to small SCALE=0.1.
 They also set the number of nodes and cores very small (nodes=8, cores=4).
 Running with larger configuration will fail due to the limits of Java memory or number of open files.
+Running MLLIB tests ("run22") will take very long time, and will likely never finish.

 ## Notes on RUN23 and RUN24

-"run23-spark-perf-pearson.sh" and "run24-spark-perf-pearson.sh" run
-"pearson" in MLLIB.  "run23" runs with relatively large 384 workers, and "run24" with small workers (48, 96, and 192).
+"run23" and "run24" run "pearson" in MLLIB.  "run23" runs with relatively large 384 workers, and "run24" with small workers (48, 96,
+and 192).

 Results will be stored in "run23-spark-perf-pearson.sh.wNNN/mllib_perf_output_XXX".
 Note the